 - Bhandas or Psycho-muscular Yoga:

 Bhandas help develops core strength for food fire dive finning technique.
 They also increase thoracic flexibility to prepare for the pressure of deeper dives below residual volume.
-They also help the freediver develop greater control over the nervous system and a deeper body awareness.
+They also help the freediver develop greater control over the nervous system and deeper body awareness.
 This helps the freediver maintains inner stillness in challenging situations.

 - Meditation/Visualisation or Mental Yoga:

-The term Yoga roughly translated means “Union” and is based on the principle of harmony between both body and mind.
+The term Yoga translated means “Union” and is based on the principle of harmony between both body and mind.
 There isn’t a sport that relies on this union greater than Freediving.
 If you haven’t begun to incorporate one of these 4 important disciplines into your practice, I highly recommend you start.

 Freediving is about inward power, discipline, and control.
 If you’ve always wanted to enter the underwater world quietly, on your own terms, staying as long as your breath allows, then freediving is for you.

 Sydney Freediving Guide…First-Time Freediver in Sydney?
 Here's What You Need to Know Are you ready to embark on an unforgettable […]